topasmc/dicom-interface/README.md

-- **[GDCM](http://gdcm.sourceforge.net)** (tested versions are 2.4 and 2.6.) library (header and objects) is required. tested versions are 2.4 and 2.6.8 version 3.0 doesn't work with RTI (thank to Dohyeon).
+- **[GDCM](http://gdcm.sourceforge.net)** (tested versions are 2.4 and 2.6.) library (header and objects) is required. tested versions are 2.4 and 2.6.8

+  Gdcm version 3.0 works with RTI if you compile TOPAS 3.9 from source instead of using the binary package.

 ### Monte Carlo